-Salem is home to Notch Brewing, Far From the Tree Cider and Deacon Giles Distillery.
+Salem is home to Notch Brewing, Far From the Tree Cider, East Regiment Brewing and Deacon Giles Distillery.
 They are each awesome in their own way, hold events and are well loved in the witch city.
-Pro tip: The Salem Spirits Trolley will bring you around for some of the city's spirits on the go!
+Pro tip: The Salem Spirits Trolley is a seasonal option that will bring you around to some of the city's spirits on the go!
 Check out their website for tour info and tickets if they're operating while you're visiting.